MasLiang/MasLiang.github.io/index.md

 <section id="about" class="hero-section" markdown="1">
 ## Jiawei Liang

-I am a Ph.D. candidate supervised by Professor Wei Zhang (IEEE Fellow) in the Reconfigurable Computing Systems Laboratory ([RCSL](https://eeweiz.home.ece.ust.hk/)) at the Department of Electronic and Computer Engineering, HKUST.
+I am a Ph.D. candidate supervised by Professor Wei Zhang in the Reconfigurable Computing Systems Laboratory ([RCSL](https://eeweiz.home.ece.ust.hk/)) at the Department of Electronic and Computer Engineering, HKUST.
 My research interests focus on hardware systems and EDA for FPGA.

 Previously, I obtained my B.Eng. and M.Sc. degrees from the School of Electronic and Information Engineering at Beihang University, China, where I worked on CNN pruning.
 I also served as an IC designer for two years.

 <div class="quick-facts">
-  <span>HKUST ECE</span>
-  <span>FPGA & EDA</span>
   <span>Hardware Systems</span>
   <span>Reconfigurable Computing</span>
+  <span>FPGA & EDA</span>
 </div>
 </section>